Rockivan007/SpotifyLyricOverlay-for-OBS/README.md

 - You **must include a copy** of this license (or a clear link to it) in any copy or fork of this project.
 - You **may not sell** this software, sublicense it for a fee, or use it in any product or service that charges money or requires payment to access its main functionality.

-This software is provided “as is”, without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
+This software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose and noninfringement.
 In no event shall the author be liable for any claim, damages or other liability, whether in an action of contract, tort or otherwise, arising from, out of or in connection with the software or the use or other dealings in the software.